What does love look like on paper?

 A statutory declaration (or stat dec) is a legal document that contains a written statement about something that is declared to be true.
 It must be signed in front of an approved witness.

-Any false declaration made is punishable by fine or imprisonment.
+It is important to note – any false declaration made is punishable by fine or imprisonment.

-Why is a Statutory Declaration important?
+Why is a Statutory Declaration important for a Partner Visa?